Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Introduction

 in distribution, where $\mu_{f_n}(\rho)$ or $\mu_f(\rho)$ denote the multiplicities of $\rho$ as a zero of $f_n$ or $f$.

-\end{theorem} This theorem can be related to results proven by Shirai in \cite{S12}.
-Notice that in Theorem \ref{converse}, we do not assume that the holomorphic functions are entire, and we use very weak assumptions on their zeros.
+\end{theorem} This theorem can be related to the results proven by Shirai in \cite{S12}.
+Notice that in Theorem \ref{converse}, we do not assume that the holomorphic functions are whole, and we use very weak assumptions on their zeros.